 French shipping firm to take stake in Air France-KLM in air cargo expansion

-French shipping firm to take stake in Air France-KLM in air cargo expansion2 min read .
-Updated: 18 May 2022, 06:17 PM IST

 - CMA CGM Group to buy up to 9% of the Franco-Dutch flag carrier